-- 1. A Septic Installers license is required in the Town of Truro for any work done to alter a septic system or its components, such as replacement of or connection to a building sewer, piping, tee replacement, tank and d-box replacement and tank sealing. - 2.
-Septage Haulers License Application: The Board of Health will issue Septage Haulers Licenses only upon written application that includes the following information: - a.
-Name and address of applicant and business name under which applicant will operate. - b.
-Written description of all equipment utilized in the business, including the capacity of any tanks; and an emergency contact name and number of a person available for contact 24 hours a day in cases of emergency. - 3.
-Septage Coupons: Septage coupons must be properly filled out.
+- 1. A Septic Installers license is required in the Town of Truro for any work done to alter a septic system or its components. - 2.
+Septage Haulers License Application: The Board of Health will issue Septage Haulers Licenses only upon written application that includes the following information: - a) name and address of applicant and business name under which applicant will operate. - b) written description of all equipment utilized in the business, including the capacity of any tanks; and an emergency contact name and number of a person available for contact 24 hours a day in cases of emergency.

+- 3. Inspection: Prior to the issuance of the Septage Haulers License and annually thereafter, all equipment of the business must be inspected by the Health Agent.
+All equipment must be clearly marked and identified with markings indicating the capacity of the tank.
+Truck tanks must be cleaned and made free of sand and sludge for every inspection.
+Gauges must be cleaned and calibrated so that exact volume is easily determined. - 4.
+Septage Coupons: Septage coupons must be completely and properly filled out.
 The name, date, location and volume for each system serviced must be provided.
-The signature of the hauler and the customer must be executed on each coupon to validate the origin of the waste in the Town of Truro.
-Septage haulers are required to supply accurate/legible information to the Board of Health as a condition of their License. - 4.
+The signature of the hauler and the customer must be executed on each coupon in order to validate the origin of the waste in the Town of Truro. - 5.
 Chemicals and Acids.
-Use of chemicals and acids for cleaning cesspools and septic systems is prohibited. - 5.
+Use of chemicals and acids for cleaning cesspools and septic systems is prohibited. - 6.
 Failing Systems.
-As a condition of their License, all Licensees shall accurately report all malfunctioning systems to the Board of Health, including but not limited to, the address of the malfunctioning system, the nature of the problem and the repairs. - 6.
+As a condition of their License, all Licensees shall accurately report all malfunctioning systems to the Board of Health, including but not limited to, the address of the malfunctioning system, the nature of the problem and the repairs, - 7.
+Septage haulers are required to supply accurate/legible information to the Board of Health as a condition of their License. - 8.
 Licenses.
 Licenses go into effect January 1st of each year.
-The annual fee for Licenses shall be determined by the Board of Health each year. - 7.
+The annual fee for Licenses shall be determined by the Board of Health each year. - 9.
 Violations.
 Failure to comply with any of these regulations shall constitute a violation which may result in a show cause hearing before the Board of Health to determine whether the License should be revoked.
 Violations may also result in the imposition of fines and/or any necessary legal action to be undertaken by the Board.